tkerby/flipperzero-firmware-wPlugins/README.md

 ### Connection Methods
 - **USB/Serial Connection** - Direct communication via USB CDC ✅ **Fully working**
+  - Full bidirectional communication
+  - Real-time slot management
+  - Tag read/write operations
+  - Device diagnostics

-- **Bluetooth Low Energy (BLE)** - Wireless control of your Chameleon Ultra ⚠️ **Connection only** (data operations via USB recommended)
+- **Bluetooth Low Energy (BLE)** - ⚠️ **Not supported** (Flipper Zero hardware limitation)

-> **Note**: BLE data communication (slot management, tag operations) is currently in development.
-BLE connection and scanning work, but bidirectional data transfer requires full BLE GATT implementation.
-Use USB connection for full functionality.
+> **Technical Note**: The Flipper Zero BLE stack is designed as a **peripheral/server only** (HID keyboard, serial device, etc.).
+It does not support **central/client** mode required to connect to other BLE peripherals like the Chameleon Ultra.
+The Flipper's BLE APIs (`furi_hal_bt`, `gap`, `ble_app`) only expose peripheral functionality - there are no public APIs for BLE scanning, connecting as central, or GATT client operations.
+>
+> **Workaround**: Use USB-C connection for full functionality.
+The Chameleon Ultra's USB interface provides complete access to all features.

 ### Functionality
 - **Slot Management** - Manage all 8 slots on your Chameleon Ultra